Add value to your painting business, and to your customer's home, by painting vinyl siding.

 Step 3: Selecting Paint

-They also provide excellent gloss and color retention, and can be applied in temperatures as low as 40 degrees Fahrenheit.
-Another benefit: they are formulated to resist mildew growth and dirt pickup.
+- Regal Select Exterior REVIVE provides excellent color retention, is resistant to mildew and can be applied in temperatures as low as 40 degrees Fahrenheit.

 Step 4: Selecting Colors

-To avoid warping in vinyl siding caused by paint colors that absorb heat, be sure to choose from our Vinyl Select collection.
-These specially designed colors are safe to use on vinyl siding and offer your customer a wide range of choices.
+- To avoid warping in vinyl siding caused by paint colors that absorb heat, be sure to choose from our color palette that is safe for vinyl, offering hundreds of colors from darker shades to lighter hues.

 Step 5: Maintenance

-Note: While paint adhesion can be affected by the wax or silicone layer common in newly-installed aluminum siding, and by plasticizers in vinyl siding, these compounds are removed naturally by time and weather.
+- Note: While paint adhesion can be affected by plasticizers in vinyl siding, these compounds are removed naturally by time and weather.